wenakita/sonicreddragon-docs/docs/integrations/index.md

 If you need assistance with integrating OmniDragon into your project, we provide several support channels:

-- **Documentation**: Comprehensive guides at docs.sonicreddragon.io
-- **Developer Discord**: Join our [Discord server](https://discord.gg/omnidragon) for technical support
-- **GitHub**: Check our [example repositories](https://github.com/wenakita/omnidragon-examples) with sample integration code
-- **Direct Support**: Contact our integration team at integrations@sonicreddragon.io
+-**Documentation**: Comprehensive guides at docs.sonicreddragon.io -**Developer Discord**: Join our [Discord server](https://discord.gg/OmniDragon) for technical support -**GitHub**: Check our [example repositories](https://github.com/wenakita/OmniDragon-examples) with sample integration code -**Direct Support**: Contact our integration team at integrations@sonicreddragon.io

 ## Security Considerations

 When integrating with OmniDragon, follow these security best practices:

-1. **Always verify transactions**: Implement proper transaction verification, especially for cross-chain operations
-2. **Implement rate limiting**: Protect your systems from potential abuse or DoS attacks
-3. **Handle fees properly**: Account for network fees and LayerZero fees in cross-chain operations
-4. **Validate randomness**: When using our VRF solution, implement proper validation of the randomness source
-5. **Test thoroughly**: Conduct extensive testing on testnets before deploying to production
+1.**Always verify transactions**: Implement proper transaction verification, especially for cross-chain operations 2.**Implement rate limiting**: Protect your systems from potential abuse or DoS attacks 3.**Handle fees properly**: Account for network fees and LayerZero fees in cross-chain operations 4.**Validate randomness**: When using our VRF solution, implement proper validation of the randomness source 5.**Test thoroughly**: Conduct extensive testing on testnets before deploying to production